mcosovic/JuliaGrid.jl/docs/src/manual/observability.md

 ---

-##### Maximal Observable Islands
+##### Maximal-Observable Islands
-Following that, we will instruct the user on obtaining maximal observable islands:
+Following that, we will instruct the user on obtaining maximal-observable islands:
 ```@example ACSEObservabilityAnalysis
 islands = islandTopological(system, device)
 nothing # hide
 ```

-The outcome reveals the identification of two maximal observable islands:
+The outcome reveals the identification of two maximal-observable islands:
 ```@repl ACSEObservabilityAnalysis
 islands.island
 nothing # hide
 ```
-It is evident that upon comparing this result with the flow islands, the merging of the two injection measurements at `Bus 2` and `Bus 3` consolidated the first, second, and third flow observable islands into a single island.
+It is evident that upon comparing this result with the flow-observable islands, the merging of the two injection measurements at `Bus 2` and `Bus 3` consolidated the first, second, and third flow-observable islands into a single island.

 ---